From the Bottom to the Top

 From the Bottom to the Top is the debut studio album by American singer Sammie.
-It was released by Capitol Records on March 14, 2000 in the United States.
-Primarily produced by Dallas Austin, with additional production from Colin Wolfe, Ricco Lumpkins, and Tricky Stewart, it It peaked at number twenty-seven on the US Billboard 200 and number twenty on the US Billboard Top R&B/Hip-Hop Albums, selling over 744,000 copies to date.
+It was released by Capitol Records on March 14, 2000, in the United States.
+Primarily produced by Dallas Austin, with additional production from Colin Wolfe, Ricco Lumpkins, and Tricky Stewart, it peaked at number twenty-seven on the US Billboard 200 and number twenty on the US Billboard Top R&B/Hip-Hop Albums, selling over 744,000 copies to date.
 It spawned the singles "I Like It" and "Crazy Things I Do".

 Critical reception

-Allmusic senior editor Stephen Thomas Erlewine found that "at times, [Sammie's] voice does sound a little thin, but for the most part, it's surprisingly soulful and convincing – not as stunning and assured as the young Michael Jackson, but certainly a lot better than most child singers.
+AllMusic senior editor Stephen Thomas Erlewine found that, "at times, [Sammie's] voice does sound a little thin, but for the most part, it's surprisingly soulful and convincing – not as stunning and assured as the young Michael Jackson, but certainly a lot better than most child singers.
 If he's not yet skillful enough to disguise the sometimes uneven material, that's still forgivable, because the tracks that do work, work really well [...]
 The end result is the same: From the Bottom to the Top is entertaining, but not always engaging.
 Still, we have to remember that this is a debut album from a child singer.
 Judged on that basis, it's charming and, at times, impressive.
-Sammie does well this time out, and he'll probably do better next time around. ."
+Sammie does well this time out, and he'll probably do better next time around."
+Stephanie Smith from Vibe wrote: "Sammie is able to show that despite his lack of facial hair – due to the encumbrance of preadolescence – he can sing.
+Although this CD is mainly bubble gum pop, it's still fun to listen to and reminisce about that crush in sixth grade or playing kickball after school."